 How do we file?

-Tax returns are due March 15th, or 75 days after the close of your tax year if your association is not on a calendar year basis.
+Tax returns are typically due April 15th, or by the 15th day of the forth month after the end of your tax year if your association is not on a calendar year basis.
 With an extension, you have up to six extra months to file.
 I won’t get into the details here, but there are two possible IRS forms to use – 1120-H or 1120 – depending on some specific requirements.
 Your best option is to review your association’s situation with a qualified CPA, like Bach, James Mansour & Company, experienced in community association tax preparation.

 What if we’ve never filed our HOA tax returns?

 The sooner your association files back tax returns, the better.
 Just because previous boards may have failed to do this, that doesn’t absolve you of the responsibility.
 Technically, you need to file tax returns for every year that has been missed.
 Since you may not have records that far back, focus on where you have the information first and at least get something filed as soon as possible.

 Don’t be the Board member who got the IRS involved in your association

 If you hire a CPA with HOA and condo association experience like Bach, James, Mansour & Company, filing HOA tax returns (even back returns in most cases) is a pretty straightforward process that won’t break your budget.
 Get caught up, and make annual tax returns an agenda item for the first board meeting of every year.
 Please give me a call if you have specific questions.